How smoking affects your body

 If you could see the damage, you'd stop.

-When you smoke, the toxins from cigarette smoke enter your blood.
-The toxins in your blood then:
+When you smoke, the poisons from the tar in your cigarettes enter your blood.
+These poisons in your blood then:

 - Make your blood thicker, and increase chances of clot formation